Lab 7: Ising Model#

 // Write your answers to Part B here

-C. Experiment!#
+C. Your Experiment!#

-• as the external field strength changes (choose a few values from 0 to 2; set ext_field when sweep is called)
+• as the external field strength changes (choose a few values from 0 to 2; set ext_field when sweep is called);

 • as the boundary condition changes (try 1, -1, [1,1,-1,-1], [1,-1,1,-1]; set boundaries when setting up the model)

-Describe what you observe.
+and describe what you observe.

 // Write your answers to Part C here